spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitor_vms_snmp_default/README.md

 To test this, you need two components in your Azure VNet:

-* The Receiver (Zabbix Server): Your existing Zabbix VM (192.168.3.5).
+* The Receiver (Zabbix Server): Your existing Zabbix VM (172.16.0.4).
 * The Sender (The "Trap Generator"): A new, tiny Linux VM (e.g., vm-trap-sender).

-We are using that on vmchaos03:
+We are using Linux by Zabbix agent active on vmchaos03:

 Active Monitoring Note: While SNMP is primarily a polling (passive) protocol, Zabbix handles the metrics efficiently.
 If you require true "active" agent functionality (where the agent sends data to the server), ***it is recommended to use the "Linux by Zabbix agent active" template instead of SNMP***